 The Rev. Alma Lou HancockTurnage was greatly respected as "an anointed and spirit-filled " Assembly of God preacher.

-Jewell’s mother, Mama Minnie, was the beloved matriarch of her family.
+Jewell’s mother, Minnie, was the beloved matriarch of her family.
 Her death at age 70 delivered a crushing blow to Jewell.